Frequently Asked Questions

 Our manifests are all digital.
 An employee will need to be available to sign off on our pickup of the waste.
 After the destruction of the waste, you will be sent your final copy of our manifest.
 These will be kept on file in your digital dashboard for documentation of “cradle to grave” disposal of your waste.
 You may wish to keep a copy offline as well.

 10. Why such good prices?
 Will you start raising rates as soon as you get us like the other companies?

 We promise not to give you the introductory offer that we’re all familiar with from credit card and cable companies.
-They get you to sign up today and in a year the price has doubled.
-EWS is not a publicly traded company so our customers are our only shareholders.
-Because of this we don’t have to continuously raise rates to make “Wall Street” happy.
 Our company’s growth has always been through increasing sales- not rates.